 Mrs. Bailey joined the school in 2008 along with her son Jaycob.
 She is known by the little ones as Ms. Sandy and has been the lower school assistant for eleven years.
 She was recently promoted to Admissions to help the Carlisle Family grow.
 She thinks the best part about Carlisle is the lifetime bond you make with the students and their families.

 Sherri Coles, Lower School Administrative Assistant Mrs. Coles has been a member of the Carlisle family since 2009 when her son started preschool.
-He is now currently in the 8th grade.
-She also has a daughter that is in the 2nd grade here at Carlisle.
+He is now currently in Upper School.
+She also has a daughter that is in Lower School at Carlisle.
 Mrs. Coles started as a substitute teacher for the school in 2011.
 She has now taken on the role as the lower school administrative assistant.
 Mrs. Coles loves being a part of the Carlisle family and especially loves all of the children.

-Jennifer Doss, Resource Development & Marketing Director Mrs. Doss earned a B.S. from Longwood University in 2007 and completed the STS Marketing College Program in 2013.
+Jennifer Doss, Resource Development & Marketing Director Mrs. Doss earned a B.S. in Biology and a Minor in Outdoor Education from Longwood University in 2007.
+She completed the STS Marketing College Program in 2013.
 She has been a member of the Carlisle Family since 2014 when her son Hunter began kindergarten and she joined the staff in 2016.
 Mrs. Doss loves the family atmosphere that Carlisle offers and is proud to help promote exciting stories to the community about the creativity and passion for learning that Carlisle’s faculty bring to the classrooms each day.